 is a politics reporter for The Texas Tribune.
 He investigates power — who wields it, how and to what ends — through the lens of Texas government.
+He has extensively covered the Uvalde school shooting, including a groundbreaking investigation on the role the gunman’s rifle played in the disastrous police response.
 He previously covered Harris County for the Houston Chronicle, where he reported on corruption, elections, disaster preparedness and the region’s recovery from Hurricane Harvey.
-An upstate New York native, he received his bachelor’s degree in political science from the University of Vermont.
+An upstate New York native, he received his bachelor’s degree in political science and film from the University of Vermont.

 District 71 is one of three-dozen Texas House races where statewide Republicans are trying to oust incumbents from their own party.
 Lambert says he knows his constituents better than they do.
 Full Story

 Attorney General Ken Paxton, Lt.
 Gov. Dan Patrick, and former President Donald Trump are accusing Phelan of being a “RINO,” even as Phelan has overseen the passage of some of the most conservative bills in recent history.
 Full Story

 The latest casualties were Senate Bill 5, which would spend $800 million on school safety measures through 2025, and Senate Bill 6, which would change the timeline of a trial after an election contest is filed by a citizen or group.
 Full Story